matchaxmoxie/matchaxmoxie/README.md

 ## Design Philosophy

 This portfolio is designed as a journal - forensic documentation of how research becomes practice.
 Every framework, every methodology, every design decision traces back to verifiable sources.
 The journal format reflects the systematic approach: documenting the process, not just the outcomes.
-Every project uses the same building blocks: lists (arrays) to store data, loops (iteration) to process it, functions (procedures) to organize code, and user input/output to make programs interactive.
-The research informs how these basic concepts are structured to create programs that work well for people.
+Every project demonstrates how I deploy agents that make decisions in real-time, process data continuously, and adapt to changing conditions—all while maintaining human oversight and transparent operations.

 **Key Design Elements:**

-- Paper texture backgrounds with ruled lines
+- Paper texture backgrounds with warm, loving tones
 - Handwritten-style fonts for dates and margin notes
 - Journal page styling with binding margins
 - Research sketches, strategy cards, and design diagrams
-- Consistent green color palette throughout
+- Warm color palette with coral, pink, and rose tones
 - Chapter-based organization
+- Gentle animations and smooth transitions

 All pages are fully linked and accessible.
 Navigation is consistent across all sections, making it easy to move between chapters and explore the research foundation behind each project.
+Built with care, thoughtfulness, and a deep respect for the people who will use it.